ZaynabMohammed/Simple_webapp_flask/README.md

 ![2](2.png)

 # Note
-If you run the container with the `--host=...` flag, it means that the web server inside the container will be accessible from any IP address on the internet.

-So, if someone wants to access your web server from their computer, they can simply open their web browser and enter `http://ContainerIP:5000` or `http://localhost:5000`.
-This will allow them to access the content served by your Dockerized web server.
+When running a Flask app inside a Docker container, you need to ensure that the Flask app is accessible from outside the container.
+To do this, you can specify `--host=0.0.0.0` when running the Flask app within the container.